Skip to Main Content

 • Use the library's news databases.
 For this assignment, I especially like America's News or register for New York Times Online Pass (both linked below).
 NEW: We also have access to the Wall Street Journal.
 Register using your USC email.

-Search tip: Try using phrases like: "recent study" "new study" "study finds" "study found" "study reports" "researchers found" along with a word or phrase about your topic (ex. dementia, brain, mental health, nurses, pets)
+Try using phrases like: "recent study" "new study" "study finds" "study found" "study reports" "researchers found" along with a word or phrase about your topic (ex. dementia, brain, mental health, nurses, pets)

-Find the research study mentioned in news
+2: Find research study mentioned in news

 Clues to look for in the news article: